N0-Flux-given/Bangood-Scraper/README.md

 # Bangood-Scraper
-A scraping tool to extract information from bangood
+A scraping tool to extract information from bangood.
+Just download and run the 'scrape_bangood.py' script.

 ## The UI:
 ![alt text](https://i.imgur.com/69vXoWI.png)